appolinar/SecondTask/README.md

 ### Description
 App which displays a list of posts coming from a JSON feed.
 App loads posts from JSON URL and displays all the results in a list.
 The list contains 2 different row types - VIDEO and LINK
-For VIDEO rows available button PLAY which open a media player to play the item.
+VIDEO rows contain button PLAY which open a media player to play the item.
 LINK rows(fully clickable) display new screen that loads a WebView with the given link.
 Sorted by title
 For launching app on real device necessary install apk file on device and start it via launch icon.